DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 46 - 07.31.2025.md

 - Level up (Bard)
 - We open the crate and mirror with cryptic threat to Linneaus's mom.
 Niccolo shatters the mirror.
 - Mirror creature appears and mirrors Linneaus.
+- Mirrorling duplicates Niccolo's face and the Echo Blade.

 **Level Up**
 - HP: